 Wondershare Filmora (Windows / MacOS)

-Filmora is almost as easy to use as Premiere Elements, although it doesn't have the same level of built-in help.
+Filmora is almost as easy to use as Premiere Elements, although it doesn’t have the same level of built-in help.
 It uses a more attractive modern style for its graphical elements and presets, but it has some issues working with social media accounts.
-It's also much more affordable than these other options at just $59.99 USD for a lifetime license.
-Read our full review of Filmora here.
+It’s also much more affordable than these other options at just $59.99 USD for a lifetime license.
+Read our full Filmora review here.